"Ice Age" puts chill on "Spider-Man" at box offices

 "Savages, produced by Universal Pictures, totaled $8.7 million over the weekend, bringing its cumulative sales to $31.5 million after two weeks in theaters.

-"Ice Age" was released by 20th Century Fox, a unit of News Corp..
-"Spider-Man" was distributed by Sony Pictures Entertainment, the movie studio wing of Sony Corp and produced by Marvel Studios, a division of Walt Disney Co.
+"Ice Age" was released by 20th Century Fox, a unit of News Corp.
+NWSA.O..
+"Spider-Man" was distributed by Sony Pictures Entertainment, the movie studio wing of Sony Corp (6758.T) and produced by Marvel Studios, a division of Walt Disney Co.
+(DIS.N)

-Disney's studio unit released "Brave," and Time Warner Inc.'s Warner Bros. distributed "Magic Mike."
-"Savages" and "Ted" were distributed by Universal Pictures, whose controlling parent is Comcast Corp.
+Disney's studio unit released "Brave," and Time Warner Inc.'s (TWX.N) Warner Bros. distributed "Magic Mike."
+"Savages" and "Ted" were distributed by Universal Pictures, whose controlling parent is Comcast Corp (CMCSA.O).

 (Reporting By Ronald Grover and Bob Tourtellotte; Editing by Eric Beech)